-A son of Mr. McNamara, the Company's Chief Executive Officer, began employment with Chemed in November of 2018, after previously serving as Director of Innovation and Development at Vitas.
-His compensation in 2019 was \$281,071, which includes salary for 2019, plus bonus paid in 2020 for 2019.
-He also received stock options commensurate with his level of responsibilities.
+A son of Mr. McNamara, the Company's Chief Executive Officer, began employment with Chemed in November of 2018, after previously serving as Director of Innovation and Development at VITAS.
+His salary for 2022 plus his bonus for 2022 paid in 2023 was \$389,893.
+He also received stock options and performance stock units commensurate with his level of responsibilities.
 His compensation package was established by the Company in accordance with our employment and compensation practices applicable to employees with equivalent qualifications and responsibilities and holding similar positions.